adityasharat/lia-react-native-example/README.md

     1. `react-native start --config ../../../../rn-cli.config.js`
     1. `react-native run-android`

+> Both project directories should be at the same level in a directory.
+Do not rename the folders.

-> The calls will fail because the access token would have expired.
+> The API calls will fail because the access token would have expired.

 > Contact Dev-Triumph@lithium.com for more info.